Briefs and Boxers

 “Why didn’t you?”

 But the second voice was definitely Mehrdir’s.
-That was a relief, in a way.

 “She was too young to understand how important she was.
 She’s not just the commander; she’s also human.
 We can’t ask her something that is impossible to do in her present condition.”